OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Here’s the chemistry in plain English.
 As beans heat, several things happen:

-• Cell structure changes: As the matrix breaks down, oils migrate, affecting the body and crema in espresso.
-An extended roast can create more soluble compounds that extract easily—often heavier texture, but with a trade-off: fewer delicate aromatics.
+- Cell structure changes: As the matrix breaks down, oils migrate, affecting the body and crema in espresso.
+An extended roast can create more soluble compounds that extract easily—often with a heavier texture, but with a trade-off: fewer delicate aromatics.

 Think of light roasts as preserving the bean’s original fruit acids and floral aromatics; darker roasts amplify roast-generated sweetness and body at the expense of that delicate acidity.
 Medium roasts aim for the sweet spot (pun intended), keeping just enough brightness to feel lively while building a round, sweet mid-palate.